 top of page

-We have two Satellite clubs - Rotary Satellite@Sunderland Hospital and Rotary Sunderland City.
+Rotary Satellite@Sunderland Hospital and Rotary Sunderland City.

 Rotary Satellite@Sunderland Hospital organise evening meetings at the residences of members, and at times in restaurants.
 Rotary Sunderland City meets at various restaurants and pubs in the City.
 By rotating the meetings at various establishments in the City, this contributes towards supporting local businesses getting increased footfall.